[ PDF version (94k) ]

 So standards are largely an instrument to enable competition for the public benefit.
 The purpose of standards is intrinsicly anti-monopolistic.

 It is also pro-innovative.
-Since deviation from a standard automatically breaks it, standardisation and innovation seem opposed goals, and to some extent they are.
+Since derivation from a standard automatically breaks it, standardisation and innovation seem opposed goals, and to some extent they are.
 But where all changes are done in consensus between implementors, the result is an updated version of the standard available to all.
 The second path is innovation on top of the standard, using the standard as a base for innovation rather than innovating inside the standard.

 Due to its global, consensus-driven nature, the first process is comparatively slow.
 Another problem is the substantial barrier to entry into the standards process.
 As a result, large companies are overrepresented in comparison to small and medium enterprises (SME).